awiekerson/VRHeadset-Website/README.md

-This is a VR Headset website design that I created from scratch, it is responsive for desktop, tablet, and mobile devices!
+This is a VR Headset website design that I created from scratch.
+It is responsive for large desktops, small desktops, tablets, and mobile devices!
 No Javascript...yet!